-Two laboratory hours a week each.
+Two hours a week each.
 Credit: one quarter hour each.
 Enrollment is limited to the number of available machines.
 Business Education majors are given preference.
 Required of all business education majors who are candidates for the A.B. degree.
 Twenty lessons in the key-driven calculator manual are required for credit in each course.
-Laboratory fee, \$1.00, charged only in 108a.

-109. Office Machines: Mimeograph and Mimeoscope.
+109. Office Machines: Duplicating Machines.

-Two laboratory hours a week.
+Two hours a week.
 Credit: one quarter hour.

 Prerequisite: Business Education 3 or equivalent.
-Instruction in the use of the Mimcograph and the Mim

-Instruction in the use of the Mimeograph and the Mimeoscope.
+Instruction in the use of the Mimeograph, the Mimeoscope, and the Standard duplicator.

-The stldent is required to cut and run twelve stencils, three of which must be done on the Mimeoscope.
-All the jobs done for credit in this course must be approved by the instructor before the work is begun.
+All the job done for credit in this course must be approved by the instructor before the work is begun.